Tips

 Zoning Laws

-San Diego’s zoning regulations dictate where ADUs can be built and how they can be used as rentals.
+San Diego’s zoning rules govern where ADUs can be built and how they may be rented:

-• Unit Size Restrictions: Detached ADUs can be up to 1,200 sq. ft., while attached ADUs cannot exceed 50% of the main residence’s size.
+• Unit Size Restrictions: Detached ADUs can be up to 1,200 square feet; attached units are limited to 50% of the primary dwelling.

-• Setback Requirements: Detached ADUs require a minimum 4-foot setback from side and rear property lines.
+• Setback Requirements: A detached ADU must have at least a 4-foot setback from side and rear property lines.

-• Parking Rules: Parking is not required if the property is within half a mile of public transit or in a historic district.
-Otherwise, one off-street parking space per unit may be necessary.
+• Parking Rules: No parking is required if the ADU is located within a half-mile of public transit or in a historic district.
+Otherwise, one off-street parking space is typically required.

 Rental Licenses

-• Building Permit: Required before constructing or converting an ADU to confirm compliance with zoning, safety, and building codes.
+• Building Permit: Needed before construction or conversion to verify compliance with building and zoning codes.

 Tenant Rights